phongnt57/phongnt57.github.io/_posts/2018-11-10-location-update-background-ios-event-kill-app-by-swipe-up.md

  I have no experience in ios before.
 It seems hard to me so i spend a day to research with Google and stackoverfow and found that background task only works in some case:
  In this background modes tutorial, you’ll investigate four ways of doing background processing:
- * Play audio: The app can continue playing and/or recording audio in the background.
+ * Play audio: The app can continue playing and or recording audio in the background.

  * Receive location updates: The app can continue to get callbacks as the device’s location changes.